opture/owns/app/readme.md

 #### app
 Defines the root for the application, add attributes for sidebar and topbar behavior.

+* sidebar-foldin
+* sidebar-slidein
+* topbar-hideonscroll

 #### main
 Where content is placed this is set as scrollable
+Add ```<div container></div> ``` to make the content responsive.
 #### sidebar
-Sidebar drawer, place shortcuts here.
+Sidebar drawer, place the content for the sidebar in sidebar-inner.
+The inner element is needed for the foldin animation.
 #### topbar
 The topbar